puzza007/quintana/README.md

 quintana
 ========

-A simple wrapper to lazy create Folsom metrics.
+A simple wrapper to lazily create Folsom metrics.